top of page

 Artistic photo of Eugene Seow posing with an array of percussion instruments spanning world, classical, jazz, and contemporar

 Dr Eugene Seow is a Singapore-based practice-led researcher, higher-education supervisor, and rhythm-pedagogy specialist working across curriculum innovation, ensemble cognition, and contemporary music education.
-Known for his cross-instrumental fluency and research-informed approach to ensemble work, he teaches and supervises across multiple higher-education institutions, with a portfolio that spans dissertation advising, curriculum development, and applied creative practice.
+Known for his cross-instrumental fluency and research-informed approach to ensemble work, he teaches and supervises at multiple higher-education institutions, with a portfolio spanning dissertation advising, curriculum development, and applied creative practice.

-His current programme of research develops Structural Momentum Theory (SMT), a six-field model of musical momentum integrating rhythmic, timbral, modal/tuning, harmonic, embodied, and ensemble/ecological forces.
+His current programme of research contributes to the development of an emerging, practice-led framework (provisionally described as Structural Momentum Theory (SMT)) which integrates rhythmic, timbral, modal/tuning, harmonic, embodied, and ensemble/ecological dimensions of musical momentum.

 Whether you’re here to explore his academic research, postgraduate supervision, curriculum projects, or artistic collaborations, you’ll find a starting point below.